 What Is Better: Aeroponics vs Hydroponics?

-On the other hand, aeroponics produces higher yields and a more massive return on your investment in less time.
+On the other hand, aeroponics produces higher yields with robust plants and a more massive return on your investment in less time.

 Both alternative farming methods grow without soil.
-They also use less water than soil gardening.
+Overall, both also use less water than traditional soil gardening.
+They also both can take advantage of vertical space by growing in towers and can be considered vertical farming.